dondrury/hypergraph-simulation/README.md

 ## Is this a Grand Unified Theory of Physics ?

 I beleive it *may* be, but the only way to find out is to analyse the spaces and the structures within them and see if they obey physical invariants.
-Before that can be done we must first produce all the 3-ordinal hypergraphs with 3 or less spacial dimensions, and stack them on top of each other (superposition) in order to see what sort of structures (light, bosons, fermions) emerge and how they interact with space and one another.
+Before that can be done we must first produce all the 3-ordinal hypergraphs with 3 or less spacial dimensions, and stack them on top of each other (superposition) in order to see what sort of structures (photons, bosons, fermions) emerge and how they interact with space and one another.
 Only then could we determine if they behave in the expected manner, with the symmetries predicted by the Standard Model.

 The problem is that the computational work to do such a thing is mind-boggling, and it cannot be performed deductively, by exploring all possible spaces.
 Instead, I am creating a "game" that is hardly more than a board game, to use the wonders of the human mind (which I beleive actually IS a quantum computer) to inductively discover spaces.
 In fact my first model of the game was merely marbles on a wooden plank, with divots cut in it like a Chinese Checkers board, in the positions you see on our graphs.
 3 marbles in a row, and 3 marbles in a column.
 It sounds ridiculous that something so beautiful could emerge from something so simple, but here we are.
 I think we really do live in that kind of a world.
 It's fascinating, and has been right under our noses the whole time.